zekesonxx/pinecone/README.md

 ````

 ## Contributing
-Not to be rude, but good luck.
-The codebase is in sore shape.
-I tried to comment as much as possible, but it's not that great, and badly organized.
+Contributions are welcome.
+Use two spaces for tabs, and try to keep your code looking like the rest of it.
-But if you do decide to contribute, make sure you code passes a jshint lint.
+Make sure your code passes a jshint lint.
 Outputted Lua code made from JS code that passes jshint (that pinecone fully supports) should pass luac.

 ## License
 MIT licensed.
 Refer to `LICENSE`.